Skip to content

 Key Functions

-• Execution: initializeMandate, executeMandate, handleRequest, _changeState, _replyPowers
+• Execution: initializeMandate, executeMandate, handleRequest, _externalCall, _replyPowers

-• Helpers: getConditions, getExecutions, getInputParams, getNameDescription
+• Helpers: getNameDescription, getInputParams, getConfig

 State Variables